Homemade Tres Leches Cake Recipe

-This delicious tres leches cake is covered in three different kinds of milk and topped off with whipped cream for the ultimate dessert cake.
+This delicious Tres Leches cake recipe is covered in three different kinds of milk and topped with whipped cream for the ultimate dessert cake.
+You will be floored at how flavorful this simple-to-prepare cake is.

-No joke, if there isn’t dessert on the table after our dinner then tears will be shed.
-Whether it’s from your kids or your spouse, if you’re in a similar situation then you have to make my chocolate mousse or rice pudding.
+No joke, if dessert isn’t on the table after dinner, tears will be shed.
+Whether it’s from your kids or your spouse, if you’re in a similar situation, you must make my chocolate mousse or rice pudding.

 Tres Leches Cake

-Tres leches translate from Spanish to English as, “three milks.”
-It is a simple sponge cake that is cooled and covered with three different kinds of milk until it is absorbed by the cake and is then topped off with whipped cream.
-Often times it will be served with fresh berries on the top or on the side.
+Tres leches translate from Spanish to English as “three milks.”
+It is a simple sponge cake that is cooled and covered with three different kinds of milk until the cake absorbs the milk.
+The cake is then topped off with whipped cream.
+Often, it is served with fresh berries on top or the side.

-There is some dispute over the history of this cake as some historians say it was created in Nicaragua, while others point to Mexico.
+There is some dispute over the history of this cake, as some historians say it was created in Nicaragua, while others point to Mexico.
 Tres leches cake became popularized in the mid-1900s and is beloved throughout Latin America.
-Whether you are celebrating Cinco de Mayo, or just want to serve up a fantastic cake, then tres leches is for you.
+Whether you celebrate Cinco de Mayo or want to serve a fantastic cake, then tres leches is for you.

 How to Make Tres Leches

-Start by sifting together flour, baking powder, and salt into a large bowl.
+Start by sifting flour, baking powder, and salt into a large bowl.
 Set aside.

 In a stand mixer with the whisk attachment, whip the eggs and sugar on high speed for 10-12 minutes or until light and fluffy.